-There is a new mandate in the City of Portland which will require the use of face coverings during each tour.
+Although the City of Portland mandate requiring the use of face coverings in indoor settings has expired, some of our partner businesses may still enforce this rule at their locations.
 Please review the website Stay the Course and the below section “For Guests” for more details.

 Your safety is our primary concern.
 We want to make sure you can enjoy the wonderful craft alcohol products of our area in a healthy and safe way.

 Travel To and From Maine

 No visitors from any U.S. state are subject to any travel restrictions when visiting Maine.
 All U.S. residents can now enjoy unrestricted travel to and from Maine.

 Please check the state website for more information about the Moving Maine Forward plan before booking and again before your party arrives in Maine for any changes to the plan.

 Bookings and Payments

 - Tours will be available solely by online booking or over the phone.

 - We operate rain, shine, and snow as long as the roads and sidewalks are safe and we have met our minimum number of guests to operate the tour.